acse-dc1823/hurricane-satellite-predictor/README.md

 Hurricanes can cause upwards of 1,000 deaths and $50 billion in damages in a single event and have been responsible for well over 160,000 deaths globally in recent history.
 During a tropical cyclone, humanitarian response efforts hinge on accurate risk approximation models that can help predict optimal emergency strategic decisions.

-Therefore, we are committed to building two deep learning models to address the following two tasks.
+Therefore, we are committed to building two deep-learning models to address the following two tasks.

-- Task 1: Generate a ML/DL-based sloution which is able to generate 3 future image prediction based on the given satellite images.
+- Task 1: Generate an ML/DL-based solution that can generate 3 future image predictions based on the given satellite images.
 - Task 2: Train a network to predict wind speeds based on the training data provided.

+### 2. Documentation

+The detailed project explanation and function API can be found [here](https://ese-msc-2023.github.io/acds-the-day-after-tomorrow-debi/).

+This web page is automatically created by a Github action.

-### 2. Environment Setup Guide
+### 3. Environment Setup Guide

 The main progress of this project can be explored using **notebook**:
 - `/notebooks/xxx.ipynb`

-In order to run these notebooks, follow these steps to download the `storm_predict` project and set up your environment:
+To run these notebooks, follow these steps to download the `storm_predict` project and set up your environment:

 1. clone this repository by running `git clone <url>` in your chosen directory.
 2. In the cloned directory, create a new virtual environment.
 For example, using `conda`, run the following in the terminal: